ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 7. Enable nosleep using its shortcut in the Mac status bar.
 8. In nosleep Preferences, enable "Never sleep on AC Adapter", "Never sleep on Battery", and "Start nosleep utility on system startup".
 9. Set up Mac to [automatically log in on boot](https://support.apple.com/en-us/HT201476).
+10. Try running .buildkite/sanetestbot.sh to check your work.
-10. Reboot the machine and do a test run.
+11. Reboot the machine and do a test run.